-My one piece of advice to iBasso is to allow access to the cog wheel from the library management section of the Mango app also.
-It only appears in the playback screen which means an additional click away from what you are doing.
+My one piece of advice to iBasso is to allow access to the cogwheel from the library management section of the Mango app also.
+It only appears on the playback screen which means an additional click away from what you are doing.

 The media library on the Mango App is overhauled in much the same manner with far faster access to categories and playlists than before.
 It has shades of the FiiO and HiBy player but that is not a bad thing at all, in fact, I commend iBasso for going in this direction as those migrating from other similar platforms will adapt to the Mango framework a lot faster.